 To let all the BI tools work properly you need to configure DB connection.
 There are two different options available for the configuration JNDI (recommended) and JDBC.

 3.3.1 Connect to your data

 In order to connect to your data, you have to define a new data source connection.
-Defining a data source allows Knowage to access data transparently without the need to redefine the connection to the database in case some of its configuration properties change over time.

 Knowage manages two types of data source connections: